Our M&E Services

 Resources & Skills: This aspect considers the resource and skills requirements of the institution in order to deliver on key requirements of the M&E plan i.e. do we have the right skills and all the necessary resources to get the right results at the right time?

-The purpose of establishing an effective Monitoring and Evaluation system is to ensure that there is accountability for resources spent and to ensure that learning occurs within the organisation.
+The purpose of establishing an effective Monitoring and Evaluation system is to ensure that there is accountability for resources spent.
+Also, to ensure that learning occurs within the organisation.
 An effective M&E system will be able to generate key lessons that have been learnt based on studies that are conducted in relation to the monitoring, evaluation and impact assessment requirements.

 These factors can be used to report on key achievements as well as to determine improvement requirements for the system and for the delivery processes.
 The reporting and feedback processes should allow the department to determine: